 Definitely a place to go and relax, not waste nights in clubs or getting tired exploring the city.
 (Although there are several attractions nearby that local tour operators or even taxi drivers would love to take you to).

-In terms of costs, prices are similar to those in Romanian resorts.
+In terms of costs, prices are similar in Bulgaria to those in Romanian resorts.
 In other words, not very cheap by Romanian standards, but surely cheap for people coming from the Western Countries.

 And there was a lot of them: mostly people from Germany and other Nordic countries, as well as a lot of Russians.
 Definitely a lot more foreigners (even without counting the armies of Romanians) compared to what Romania gets – probably one of the reasons why the quality standards are a bit higher.

 But back to prices, you could get a half liter bottle of soda from street shops for around one Euro, dinner at a nice restaurant was 10-15 Euros depending on what you went for and 1-2 euros for a beer or coffee.

 These are very good prices if you consider the fact that these are touristy places and these are generally more expensive.

 Sure, you could go to a very fancy restaurant and spend upwards of $50 for a single course… but generally prices were affordable and the food decent.

 So in this area, I would say that things are pretty much the same in both countries.
 Maybe Romania has a lot more to offer in terms of budget food than Bulgaria, as there are plenty of self service restaurants near the Romanian beaches and not so many in Bulgaria.

 There was a standard rate for taxis (of around 5 Euros) from the bus station to the hotels, which was heavily overpriced – it was an easy 10 minute walk to our hotel and even less to other ones.
 Probably the reason why most people only took a taxi when they arrived and not when they left, haha.

 But price-wise, things are very similar here and you can expect to pay similar amounts in either country.